seattlecraig/MasterBrewing/enduser.md

 ### Fortune Potion

 Fortune potions grant the **Luck effect** for better loot!

+## How to obtain a Fortune Potion

+Fortune potions can be obtained in several ways:

+1. **Chests** - opening a chest can sometimes drop special loot including a Fortune potion.  the higher your luck, the more likely it is and the more you get.
+2. **Fishing** - fishing can give you special loot including a Fortune potion.  the higher your luck and Luck of the Sea, the more likely it is and the more you get
+3. **Redeeming Keys** - Rewards keys are aquired via placing in a jobs event, monster combat, and your harvest hoe.

+> **Note:** You cannot craft this potion.

 **How it works:**
 - Increases luck stat for better drops